henryksarat/damn-vulnerable-defi/README.md

 * Is initilized with an array of __sources__ that act as trusted entities to dictate what the price is of a certain __symbol__
 * **postPrice()** - allows the __source__ to set what the price is of a symbol
 * **getMedianPrice()** - sorts all of the array prices provided by the __sources__ for a certain __symbol__ and gives the median number in the sorted array.
 If the array is odd, the middle number is returned, else if the array is even then the average of the two middle numbers is returned.
+There is no validation for rogue price setting.

 #### Exploit Plan